shelleywong/CSCI211-Course-Materials/Labs/lab11.md

 ## Exercise 2: Loop

-First, let's restrict the input to our desired range 1 to 10.
+Now, let's restrict the input to our desired range 1 to 10.
 If the value is out of range, print an error message and prompt again.<br>

 Not all problems require throwing and catching exceptions.
 This one is best handled by an if-statement within a loop.<br>

 Since we are basing the iteration on user input and we need the user to always enter at least once, which type of loop should you use?
 Please **do** consider this **while** designing your program.
+When the user enters a number between 1 and 10, print "You picked XX." (replacing XX with the user's numeric input).
+For this program, print all output to the standard output stream (cout).

 ```
 $ ./main